-As a major employer, we recognise the importance of attracting, supporting and retaining disabled members of staff, making reasonable adjustments as appropriate to remove any disadvantage.
-The duty to make reasonable adjustments applies in recruitment and during all stages of employment, and as such covers both employees and job applicants.
+As a major employer, we recognise the importance of attracting, supporting, and retaining disabled members of staff, making workplace adjustments as appropriate to remove any disadvantage.

 Staff can get help paying for support they may need because of their disability or long-term health condition.

 The Digital Education Office has produced resources on digital accessibility and inclusion in learning that can be useful in a variety of contexts, including work related materials and activities.